Walmart faces pressure to stop gun sales after latest U.S. mass shootings

 The retailer’s chief executive, Doug McMillon, offered his support to the community of El Paso and reached out to employees via Instagram on Sunday.
 “I can’t believe I’m sending a note like this twice in one week,” he said, referring to an earlier message he sent after two employees were shot by a co-worker in a store in Mississippi.

-Walmart’s gun safety policies are better than many retailers even as it trails some of its rivals.
+Walmart’s gun safety policies are more restrictive than many retailers’ even as it trails some of its rivals.

 Walmart rivals like Kroger-owned Fred Meyer stopped selling guns and ammunition in 2018 and the same year, Dick’s Sporting Goods ended the sale of assault weapons and raised the minimum age to 21 for gun purchases.